Alisha Palmowski

-Palmowski attended St Philip Howard Catholic Voluntary Academy in Glossop, Derbyshire.

 Career

 Karting

+Palmowski first drove in an indoor karting arena in 2015.

-Making her competitive karting debut in the 2018 BirelART UK Series – Junior category, Palmowski moved to the Daniel Ricciardo Series – DRS100 for the rest of her career, finishing in 9th in 2019, and runner-up to the title in 2020 and 2021.
+Palmowski competed in the Manchester and Tamworth’s Daytona Junior InKart Championship.
+Making her competitive karting debut in the 2018 BirelART UK Series – Junior category, Palmowski then moved to the Daniel Ricciardo Series – DRS100 for the rest of her karting career, finishing in ninth in 2019, and runner-up to the title in 2020 and 2021.

 Ginetta Junior Championship

 Palmowski won the 2022 Ginetta Junior Scholarship, joining Jamie Chadwick as the only women to earn the honor.
-She finished the Winter Championship in 2nd place.
-Palmowski finished the 2022 Ginetta Junior Championship in 13th, with six top-10 finishes.
+She finished the Winter Championship in second place.
+Palmowski finished the 2022 Ginetta Junior Championship in 13th, with six top-ten finishes.

 Palmowski continued in the series for 2023, getting her first podium and best result with a third place at Oulton Park.
-At the next race she bested this result with two second places at Silverstone Circuit.
+At the next race, she bested this result with two second places at Silverstone Circuit.
 She continued this momentum throughout the series, getting three out of three podiums at Brands Hatch, and her first pole position at the second race of the final round at Donington Park, which she converted to a second-place finish.

-Palmowski finished 5th in the championship with 10 podiums, one pole position and 498 points.
+Palmowski finished fifth in the championship with ten podiums, one pole position and 498 points.

 GB4

 Palmowski continued her relationship with Elite Motorsport in the 2024 GB4 Championship, making her single-seater debut.
 She had an impressive debut race, winning the first race of the season by margin of 3.6 seconds.
-She ended her campaign as the runner-up to the title, with 422 points, 3 wins, 2 pole positions and 11 podiums.
+She ended her campaign as the runner-up to the title, with 422 points, three wins, two pole positions and eleven podiums.